Dr. Scott Markwith

 Manuscripts In Review and In Preparation

-Paudel, A., Ghimire, S. K., and Markwith, S. H. Resilience of subalpine rhododendron shrubland after fire in Langtang National Park, North-Central Nepal.
+Paudel, A., Ghimire, S. K., and Markwith, S. H. Resilience of subalpine rhododendron shrubland after a fire in Langtang National Park, North-Central Nepal.
 International Journal of Wildland Fire.

 de Souza, J. C., Ramires, G. G., Gonçalves, de Rezende, M. P. G., M., Gonçalves, V. T., de Souza, C. F., Popak, A., and Markwith, S. H. Richness and composition variation of bird species within the fragmented landscape of the Pantanal’s Aquidauana region.
 Ornitología Neotropical.